-Public Works maintains
+Public Works maintains 269

 County-owned facilities.
-This quarter, technical and trades staff completed almost 1,300 work orders for maintenance, repairs and special projects.
+This quarter, technical and trades staff completed almost 750 work orders for maintenance, repairs and special projects.

-- Provide ongoing training and education opportunities to the large and diverse Public Works technical staff. - · Competition with other departments and agencies to retain trained staff. - Managing 269 County-owned facilities and other assets that require ongoing maintenance and preservation, while addressing emerging issues related to climate change. - The Board of Supervisors mandates initiatives to advance equity in County contracting, support local small businesses, and promote regional job creation that are continuously compounding and evolving.
+- Providing ongoing training and education opportunities to the large and diverse Public Works technical staff. - Recruiting and retaining licensed professional surveyors due to the statewide shortage. - Competition with other departments and agencies to retain trained staff. - Managing 269 County-owned facilities and other assets that require ongoing maintenance and preservation, while addressing emerging issues related to climate change. - The Board of Supervisors mandates initiatives to advance equity in County contracting, support local small businesses, and promote regional job creation that are continuously compounding and evolving.

-• Expertise/Talent and Skill Development

-- Provide specialized technical services and strive to cultivate a highly skilled workforce to support projects and services for Los Angeles County residents and businesses. - Support and/or offer certification, education, licensing, and training programs to technical staff.
+- Expertise/Talent and Skill Development - Provide specialized technical services and strive to cultivate a highly skilled workforce to support projects and services for Los Angeles County residents and businesses. - Support and/or offer certification, education, licensing, and training programs to technical staff.

-Optimized Asset Management
+• Optimized Asset Management

-- · Maintain infrastructure assets that are critical to the delivery of services and projects throughout Los Angeles County. - Develop plans and programs to reinvest in Public Works facilities to improve service delivery and enhance preventative maintenance that supports the sustainability of assets and contributes to financial health.
+- Maintain infrastructure assets that are critical to the delivery of services and projects throughout Los Angeles County. - Develop plans and programs to reinvest in Public Works facilities to improve service delivery and enhance preventative maintenance that supports the sustainability of assets and contributes to financial health.